gmunozfe/clustered-ejb-timers-kie-server/README.md

 For all covered scenarios, user starts process in one node (*node 1*) but completes task in another (*node 2*).
 However, there are different combinations based on:
 - there is EJB timer cluster or not
-- task is completed before or after refresh-time
+- task is completed before or after refresh-interval first ocurrence
 - process has finished (session not found) or still alive (waiting on a second human task) when notification is triggered

 Following table summarizes which scenarios were failing or not (regression testing) before applying the patch.